 Reward needs to be able to adapt so that workers not only have vertical career shifts, but also horizontal movements as organisations undergo transformation.
 The best EVP structures will have an impact on the attraction, retention and motivation of employees, and provide new challenges as well as play a critical role as a retention tool.

 That’s not to say that the total rewards model is no longer valid, it just needs to be tweaked to focus more on the non-financial aspects of the reward offer, rather than simply paying lip service to the model while still relying on pay to attract and retain talent.

 Change can be a powerful tool for good when it comes to organisational transformation, and reward strategy must keep up with this pace of change.
 When it comes to reward, leaders need to keep the whole EVP front of mind, now more than ever.

 Money doesn’t ensure retention!

-Hay Group’s World’s Most Admired Companies (WMACs) research highlights that people leave organisations for reasons other than money.
-In fact Hay Group found that in aggregate, WMACs pay about 5% less in base pay for management and professional
+’s World’s Most Admired Companies (WMACs) research highlights that people leave organisations for reasons other than money.
+In fact found that in aggregate, WMACs pay about 5% less in base pay for management and professional

 positions.* Usually people joining organisations have not been able to uncover what it is like to work at the organisation before they join.
 Only once they have been in the organisation do they truly get to understand the value proposition on offer.
 For this reason, organisations need to do a better job of being consistent in developing their value proposition (warts and all) and sharing this with prospective employees up front.
 Those organisations with very clear and consistent value propositions have clear employer brands and are likewise likely to be consistent in hiring people that are aligned with what the organisation has to offer.